pi-base/viewer/README.md

 ## Deployment

 Deployment is automatic on a successful push to `master`.
-See `.github/actions` and `package.json` for details.1
+See `.github/actions` and `package.json` for details.